ddxgz/XGBoost.swift/docs.md

 A new coming Swift interface for [XGBoost](https://github.com/dmlc/xgboost).

-The current interface is wrapping around the C API of XGBoost version 1.1.0, tries to conform to the Python API.
+The current interface is wrapping around the C API of XGBoost$$, tries to conform to the Python API.
 Document see [docs](https://ddxgz.github.io/XGBoost.swift/).

 **Note**: this is not an official XGBoost project.